Lulloooo/Lulloooo/README.md

 - ⚽️ Sports, especially football (like a true Italian) ⚽️
 - 💬 Coffee chats and being around people (that’s one thing I can’t quite analyze, I love it tho) 💬
 <p style="margin-top: 100px;">

+## 🤖 Coding Adventures
+I know, someone could find coding boring.
+Well, for me it is like an adventure 🗺️
+Whether I’m tinkering with a new language, solving a fun problem, or just trying to automate something in my life, you'll find those adventures in my **[Coding-Projects-Hub](https://github.com/Lulloooo/Coding-Projects-Hub.git) 📁**
+I might not be a full-fledged developer, but I genuinely enjoy diving into code from time to time.
+Lucky for me, I love challenges 💪🏼

 ## 👥 Geek Out with me
 Whether you are a fellow data analyst, a finance guru or just someone who shares my passions' cocktail, I'd love to **[connect with you](https://www.linkedin.com/in/la-databizanalyst/) 🤝🏼**
 We can collaborate, dive into data discussions or simply debate about the next UEFA World Cup winner or this year's GOTY.🏆